 Obihiro City

-Kashiwao: Yes, that's right.
-Tokachi is a vibrant region in Hokkaido, but it also faces challenges such as a declining population and a declining central area.
-However, it has very rich resources in terms of agriculture and food.
-Our hotel, HOTEL NUPKA, serves as a base for people from within and outside the region to interact and build new communities.
-Our goal is to provide an opportunity for travelers to visit the area and become further involved with the region as a related population, or to consider immigration.
-We want to function as a hub for regional revitalization, not just a lodging facility.
+Kashiwao: That's right.
+Although Tokachi is a vibrant area within Hokkaido, it also faces challenges such as population decline and the decline of its central district.
+However, it has incredibly rich resources in terms of agriculture and food.
+Our HOTEL NUPKA serves as a base for people from both inside and outside the region to interact and build new communities.
+We aim for it to be a place where travelers visit, deepen their involvement with the region as part of the relationship population, and perhaps even consider relocating.
+We want it to function not just as accommodation, but as a hub for regional revitalization.

 HOTEL NUPKA